Steem-FOSSbot/steem-fossbot-voter/docs/dashboard-overview.md

 Through the dashboard you can access the various functions of the bot via a web interface.

 In order to authenticate yourself, you need to supply your ```BOT_API_KEY``` into the clearly visible Start Session field.
 You set this API key when setting up the bot on Heroku or as an environment variable if a local install.
-It should not be confused with your Steem posting key, or SendGrid (email sender) API key.
+It should not be confused with your Steem posting key.

 _Dashboard with session activated_